cmu-phil/tetrad-fx/README.md

 # Install

 It's easy to install this if you're familiar with JavaFX, and it's easily cross-platform.
-You need a pretty recent version version of Java to run the JavaFX and an even more recent version if you plan to use jpackage to amke an installer, below.
+You need a pretty recent version version of Java to run JavaFX and an even more recent version if you plan to use jpackage to amke an installer, below.
 I use Corretto 21, available here:

 https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/downloads-list.html